 It is best to bring a picnic, as the only pubs are very early, or at the bottom of the South Downs ridge which you need to re-ascend afterwards.

 From Petersfield Station, the walk goes through the town square, then heads south from to Buriton (4 km) along the Hangars Way following a small stream.
 There is an option for very early pub lunch in Buriton

-Then its up on to the ridge for the main part of the walk (15 km) which follows the SDW along the crest of the South Downs ridge, with only gentle ups and downs, past Tower Hill (has a folly), Beacon Hill (242 metres, ancient hill fort, free admission), Treyford Hill and Linch Ball (hill, trig point just north of the SDW path).
+Then it's up on to the ridge for the main part of the walk (16 km) which follows the SDW along the crest of the South Downs ridge, past Tower Hill (has a folly), Beacon Hill (242 metres, ancient hill fort), Treyford Hill and Linch Ball (hill, trig point just north of the SDW path).

-At Harting Down, just before Beacon Hill, you can head 1km north head, down off the ridge to the pub in South Harting.
-A little further, you can head 1km south to Uppark, a NT Historic Country House with a tea room (you need to pay admission to enter).
+At Harting Down, just before Beacon Hill, you can head 1,1 km north, down off the ridge to the pub in South Harting.
+A little further, you can head 800 metres south to Uppark, a NT Historic Country House with a tea room (you need to pay admission to enter).
 These are the only refreshment possibilities on this part of the walk.

-The SDW meets the A286 road just south of Cocking which has a bus stop.
-Optionally, leave the SDW 1.5k earlier on Cocking Down, and head north east along a path towards Cocking village (1km north along the A286 road) which has the Blue Bell restaurant-pub to await your bus.
-There is a good bus connections south to Chichester, or catch the same bus north to Midhurst, where you can change for Haslemere (on the same line as Petersfield, so a much cheaper train ticket).
-For a group, a taxi would be comparable on prices
+The SDW meets the A 286 road just south of Cocking which has a bus stop.
+Optionally, leave the SDW 1.5 km earlier on Cocking Down, and head north east along a path towards Cocking village (1 km north along the A 286 road) which has The Bluebell restaurant-pub to await your bus.
+There is a good bus connection south to Chichester, or north to Midhurst, where you can change for Haslemere (on the same line as Petersfield, so a much cheaper train ticket).
+For a group, a taxi would be comparable in prices.